-What became interesting over the years is that the rules created in that moment led to future discussions with our daughters about making life choices in the world in which we live.
+What became interesting over the years is that the rules created at that moment led to future discussions with our daughters about making life choices in the world in which we live.
 We had many healthy dialogues in our family on gleaning good things out of life’s events and removing those things that we thought should be left behind.

-Sometimes he would take the hardline; other times I did.
+Sometimes he would take the hard line; other times I did.
 But we discovered something that worked every time we tried it: send the kids out of the room, grab a cup of coffee, and start up the conversation.
 Each time we did we made each other better, becoming a wonderful counterbalance to whichever one of us was slightly off scale.
 We made decisions that we could stand behind, united, with the goal of giving our daughters our very best.

 You’ll enjoy this episode from This Grit and Grace Life: Rest Easy Moms, Here Are the Things That Matter – 102!